valancej/documentation/_general/account/guides/migrating-from-jenkins-testing.md

 ---
-title: Migrating From Jenkins To Codeship Pro - Testing
+title: Migrating From Jenkins To Codeship - Testing
 weight: 48
 tags:
   - jenkins